Sait-Bozteke/abn-amro-assessment/README.md

 - **Node.js** (v20 or higher)
 - **npm** (v10 or higher) for managing dependencies

-You will also need access to the TVMaze API or a similar API for fetching TV shows and genres.
+- TVMaze API or similar API for fetching TV shows and genres

 ---